 Enter the administrator password to launch the uninstaller.
 Then follow the provided steps to remove the PostgreSQL and data folders.

-Unfortunately, the root uninstaller doesn’t delete all service files of the program, so you will need to remove them manually.
+Unfortunately, the root uninstaller doesn’t delete all PostgreSQL files, so you will need to remove them manually.
 For this, use the commands below:

 - Remove the ini file: